-1. The concerned faculty/staff and/or student service officer in the

-- case of taking short leaves for going to hospital, bank and post office: - The student service officer, concerned Head of Department and the Dean Students Affairs through a leave form in the case of taking longer leaves of more than 8 hours; - The student service officer, concerned Head of Department and the Dean Students Affairs through a written application in the case of long medical leaves where it may be required to stay out of the campus; - 4.
+- The concerned faculty/staff and/or student service officer in the case of taking short leaves for going to hospital, bank and post office: - 2.
+The student service officer, concerned Head of Department and the Dean Students Affairs in case of more than 8 hours leave: - The student service officer, concerned Head of Department and the Dean Students Affairs through a written application in the case of long medical leaves where it may be required to stay out of the campus: - 4.
 Report to the college on the approved time and/or date of return; - 5.
-Produce documentary evidence of doctor's advice to undergo medical treatment while seeking for medical leave; - 6.
+Produce documentary evidence of doctor's advice to undergo medical treatment while seeking for medical leave: - 6.
 In case of a medical case, a student shall report with copy of original medical documents.